1890 Amherst football team

-The 1890 Amherst football team was an American football team that represented the Amherst College as a member of the Eastern Intercollegiate Football Association (EIFA) during the 1890 college football season.
+The 1890 Amherst football team represented the Amherst College as a member of the Eastern Intercollegiate Football Association (EIFA) during the 1890 college football season.
 The team compiled an overall record of 7–6–1 with a mark of 3–1 in EIFA play.
-Amherst was outscored by a total of 185 to 184 on the season.
 Two of Amherst's losses were to undefeated national champion Harvard.
-Excluding the two one-sided losses to Harvard, Amherst outscored its opponents, 178 to 47.
-The team played its home games at Blake Field in Amherst, Massachusetts.
+The team played home games at Blake Field in Amherst, Massachusetts.